-Within our marine transportation segment, we own a fleet of 91 barges (82 inland and 9 offshore) with a combined transportation capacity of 3.2 million barrels, 42 push/tow boats (33 inland and 9 offshore), and a 330,000 barrel capacity ocean going tanker, the M/T American Phoenix.
+Within our marine transportation segment, we own a fleet of 87 barges (78 inland and 9 offshore) with a combined transportation capacity of 3.0 million barrels, 43 push/tow boats (33 inland and 10 offshore), and a 330,000 barrel capacity ocean going tanker, the M/T American Phoenix.
 Operating results for our marine transportation segment were as follows:

-Year Ended December 31,
+Year Ended Decem ber 31,

-2023 2022
+2024 2023

 Revenues (in thousands):

-Inland freight revenues \$ 129,023 \$ 105,583
+Inland freight revenues \$ 146,237 \$ 129,023

-Offshore freight revenues \$ 113,990 \$ 87,587
+Offshore freight revenues 107,935 113,990

-Other rebill revenues (1) \$ 84,451 \$ 100,125
+Other rebill revenues (1) 67,444 84,451

-Total segment revenues \$ 327,464 \$ 293,295
+Total segment revenues \$ 321,616 \$ 327,464

+-

-Operating costs, excluding non-cash charges for long-term incentive compensation and other non-cash expenses (1) \$ 217,041 \$ 227,086
+Operating costs, excluding non-cash charges for long-term incentive compensation and other non-cash expenses $^{\left(1\right) }$ (196,613) (217,041)

-Segment Margin (in thousands) \$ 110,423 \$ 66,209
+Segment Margin (in thousands) \$ 125,003 \$ 110,423

 Fleet Utilization: (2)

-Inland Barge Utilization 100.0 % 98.6 %
+Inland Barge Utilization 98.8 % 100.0 %

-Offshore Barge Utilization 98.1 % 96.9 %
+Offshore Barge Utilization 97.7 % 98.1 %

-- (1) Under certain of our marine contracts, we "rebill" our customers for a portion of our operating costs. - (2) Utilization rates are based on a 365 day year, as adjusted for planned downtime and drydocking.
+(1) Under certain of our marine contracts, we "rebill" our customers for a portion of our operating costs.

+(2) Utilization rates are based on a 365 day year, as adjusted for planned downtime and drydocking.

-Marine Transportation Segment Margin for 2023 increased \$44.2 million, or 67%, from 2022.
-This increase is primarily attributable to an increase in our overall day rates (including both spot and term) in our inland and offshore business, including the M/T American Phoenix, during 2023.
-The increase in our day rates is due to the continued high demand for our barge services to move intermediate and refined products as a result of strong refinery utilization rates and a lack of new supply of similar type vessels (primarily due to higher construction costs and long lead times for construction) combined with the retirement of older vessels in the market.
-Additionally, we entered into a new three-and-a-half-year contract on the M/T American Phoenix, which started in January 2024 with a credit-worthy counterparty at the highest day rate we have received since we first purchased the vessel in 2014.
+Marine Transportation Segment Margin for 2024 increased \$14.6 million, or 13%, from 2023.
+This increase is primarily attributable to an increase in our overall day rates in our inland and offshore business, including the M/T American Phoenix, during 2024.
+The increase in day rates more than offset the impact to Segment Margin from the increased number of planned regulatory dry-docking days in our offshore fleet during 2024 as compared to 2023.
+In addition, we have continued to see strong demand from our barge services to move intermediate and refined products keeping utilization rates high across both periods.
+This strong demand from our customers as well as the lack of new supply of similar type vessels and the continued retirement of older vessels in the market have contributed to the increase in day rates discussed above, which we expect to continue into 2025.
+The M/T American Phoenix started a new three-and-a-half year contract at the beginning of 2024 with a credit-worthy counterparty at the highest day rate we have received since we first purchased the vessel in 2014.